Edible ink printing: Paper

-The first papers of this process used rice paper, while modern versions use frosting sheets.
+The first papers of this process used rice paper, while modern versions use frosting sheets & wafer paper.
 The first U.S. patent for food printing, as it applied to edible ink printing, was filed by George J. Krubert of the Keebler Company and granted in 1981.
 Such paper is eaten without harmful effects.
 Most edible paper has no significant flavor and limited texture.
 Edible paper may be printed on by a standard printer and, upon application to a moist surface, dissolves while maintaining a high resolution.
 The end effect is that the image (usually a photograph) on the paper appears to be printed on the icing.

+Because wafer paper burns quickly and easily, it can be printed on with edible ink and used to create a burn-away cake, where the wafer paper is set on fire to reveal a second image printed onto a frosting sheet below.

 Edible inks

 Edible printer inks have become prevalent and are used in conjunction with special ink printers.
 Ink that is not specifically marketed as being edible may be harmful or fatal if swallowed.
 Edible toner for laser printers is not currently available.
 Any inkjet or bubblejet printer can be used to print, although resolution may be poor, and care should be taken to avoid contaminating the edible inks with previously used inks.
 Inkjet or bubblejet printers can be converted to print using edible ink, and cartridges of edible ink are commercially available.
 It is always much safer to use a dedicated inkjet printer for edible ink printing.

 Some edible inks are powdered, but if they are easily soluble in water they can also be used as any other edible ink without reducing quality.
-Edible paper is used on cakes, cookies, cupcakes and marshmallows.